7e6i/pivoterpy/README.md

 # pivoterpy
-Pure Python implementation of `Pivoter` clique counting algorithm.
+Parallelized pure Python implementation of the `Pivoter` clique counting algorithm.

 Based on <u>The Power of Pivoting for Exact Clique Counting</u> by *S. Jain*, *C. Seshadhri*.

+>*The fasest clique counter this side of the Mississippi. - Sun Tzu*

 ## quick start